hhandoko/play2-scala-pdf/README.md

 [![Master Build Status](https://travis-ci.org/builtamont-oss/play2-scala-pdf.svg?branch=master)](https://travis-ci.org/builtamont-oss/play2-scala-pdf)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.builtamont/play2-scala-pdf_2.12/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.builtamont/play2-scala-pdf_2.12)

+### !!!
+IMPORTANT NOTICE !!!

+Dear play2-scala-pdf users, I will be making some significant changes to this project over the next couple of months:

+  - The project repository will be moved under my own account (i.e. `hhandoko/play2-scala-pdf`)
+  - The project organisation namespace will be updated to `com.hhandoko`

+I have joined a new company, but unfortunately there were no other developers in my previous company able to pick up the responsibility of maintaining this project.
+Rather than abandoning it, I will continue to develop and maintain it but in my personal capacity.

+I apologise for the inconvenience and thank you for your understanding.

 # Play 2.4+ PDF module

 `play2-scala-pdf` is a Play! module to help generate PDF documents dynamically from Play! web application.